From Robert Frost: Collected Poems, Prose, & Plays

 That much to sell, they’re worth as much to keep.”

 Update: Earlier this month Story of the Week presented “The Egg,” Sherwood Anderson’s famous tale about a man defeated first by the failure of the family’s chicken farm and then by the challenge posed by a single egg.
 You can now listen to best-selling novelist Rick Moody reading “The Egg” in streaming audio.
-(You can also download an MP3 file to listen to the story on your phone or other device.)
 And it’s free!
 Visit www.loa.org/sherwood to enjoy this audio selection, along with nine other Sherwood Anderson stories read by some of today’s leading story writers.